0ld-h3ad/DarkMatters-Spring2019/README.md

   * What are the consequences of increasing automation and the information economy as it is described in the text?
   * How does Wang distinguish “gratuitous violence” from other state-sanctioned violence, and why?

-**Before Class:** Please submit a revised draft of your essay/images to the [Zine-Draft folder](https://paper.dropbox.com/folder/show/Zine-Draft-e.1gg8YzoPEhbTkrhvQwJ2zzxYCD5gXoGlqT56bmu2bkHaQvtSVnqU) on Dropbox Paper by midnight the day before class.
+**Before Class:** Please submit a revised draft of your essay/images to the [Zine Final Drafts folder](https://paper.dropbox.com/folder/show/Zine-Final-Drafts-e.1gg8YzoPEhbTkrhvQwJ2zzxWbNI0CAQgIL46H84GueFlcfAxgPMU) on Dropbox Paper by midnight the day before class.
 Nabil and American will provide feedback.

 ## Week 8 - Algorithmic Policing ##
 **Tuesday Apr 30, 10 AM**